 Playwrights Oscar Wilde & Eugene O'Neill - Born This Day - Gave Us Dorian Gray & Long Day's Journey Into Night

 Born this day in 1888, he won the Nobel Prize for Literature in 1936 - and who could argue with that?
 Desire under the Elms, Moon for the Misbegotten, The Iceman Cometh, and the amazing Long Day's Journey into Night, whose raw truth cut so close to home he insisted it only be produced after his death.
-Here's a scene from the PBS American Experience documentary on O'Neill followed by Jack Nicholson's award-winning portrayal of the Nobel laureate in the film Reds.
+Here's Jack Nicholson's award-winning portrayal of the Nobel laureate in the film Reds.

 I like big books, and I cannot lie.
 My background includes talk radio, newspapers and TV news.
 I've hosted a morning-drive classical music program on the California coast and published nationally in Reader's Digest, the Christian Science Monitor, and Playboy.
 I've won awards for my journalism and my fiction.
 One of my essays even made it into an anthology for college English courses.
 For real?
 Yes, for real.

 If you’re reading this website, think of me as a troubadour standing on the street corner, strumming a guitar and singing a few songs.
 Not everyone who comes this way is able to make contribution.
 But if you’re one of the passers-by who can, then feel free to drop a little spare change in my hat by clicking either the Donate or the Become a Patron button below.